Matej-Chmel/design-patterns-cpp/README.md

 # Design patterns in C++
-Implementations of GoF design patterns in C++.
+Implementations of GoF design patterns.
+The only supported platform is Windows with Visual Studio 2019.